StormDragon-64/Create-Components-and-Additions/README.md

 - A cogwheel sequenced assembly recipe, with its own incomplete cogwheel item to go with it
 - Other recipes made for better compat between mods
 - **Inverted Gearshift and Clutch:** Work correctly, but ponder is unfinished.
-Right clicking a gearshift or clutch with a redstone torch turns them into their inverted versions.
+Right-clicking a gearshift or clutch with a redstone torch turns them into their inverted versions.
 When inverted, no power means they will act like their powered, non-inverted counterparts, and when they are powered by redstone, they act like a shaft, just like their unpowered, non-inverted counterparts.

 Work in progress: